“The day before yesterday I saw a rabbit, and yesterday a deer, and today, you”

 This is the art of loving.

-The story’s narrative is reminiscent of many other tales throughout cultures and history; the ever-weaving thread of fate binding the souls of lovers across reincarnations.
-Whether or not that’s true, is not up to us because life never needed our valiation for its existence – and being just human, we really don’t know much at all.
+The story’s narrative is reminiscent of many other tales throughout cultures and history; of the ever-weaving thread of fate binding the souls of lovers across reincarnations.
+Whether or not that’s true, is not up to us because life never needed our valiation for its existence – and being just humanbeings with conditioned understanding, we really don’t know much at all; we have to allow ourselves the art of unknowing.
 How is a grain of sand to know it is a part of a desert?
 What I do know is this: some people are fated to meet and always do no matter what.
 Like rivers flow to sea, what is will always be.
 I’ve had many experiences throughout my life that have shown this to be true for me.

 This is the difference between fate and destiny.
-No matter how many twists and turns and off the roads we take in life, some things are written.
-My height is my fate but what I do with that is my destiny, or some call it character.
-There are people who are fated to meet and they will meet – but what happens afterwards is the choices they both make together; the effort, dedication, devotion and nurturing is all up to us.
+No matter how many twists and turns we take in life, some things are written.
+My height is my fate but what I do with that is my destiny, or what some call character.
+There are people whom we are fated to meet and we will meet – but what happens afterwards is the choices we both make together; the effort, dedication, devotion and nurturing are all up to us.
 Love is the beautiful marriage between fate and destiny.
-And a bit of magic too; to have the heart and eyes to turn the ordinary into extraordinary, and appreciate it.
+And a little bit of magic too; to have the heart and eyes to turn the ordinary into extraordinary, and appreciate it.

 Today is April 30th and after I read The Dandelion Girl in the morning, I went out for a walk.
 And I saw a rabbit.
 I wonder what I’ll see tomorrow.